josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 You might be satisfied with the test coverage of these tests.

-However, you might be troubled by the fact that the real service doesn't quite behave this way.
+However, you might be troubled by the fact that the real service does not quite behave this way.
 The real service sends requests to a remote server.
-A server takes time to respond and the response certainly won't be available immediately as in the previous two tests.
+A server takes time to respond and the response certainly will not be available immediately as in the previous two tests.

 Your tests will reflect the real world more faithfully if you return an *asynchronous* observable from the `getQuote()` spy like this.